slot/factual-php-driver/README.md

 	print_r($res->getData());

 # Crosswalk
 The driver fully support Factual's Crosswalk feature, which lets you "crosswalk" the web and relate entities between Factual's data and that of other web authorities.
+See the [API documentation](http://developer.factual.com/display/docs/Places+API+-+Crosswalk) for details.

 (See [the Crosswalk Blog](http://blog.factual.com/crosswalk-api) for context.)